 Creating Open-Ended Play Spaces: First Steps

 When I decided to create more open-ended play spaces in our home, I wasn’t sure where to start.
 Even though I’ve attempted to be thoughtful about toy purchases and arts and craft supplies over the years, I’m afraid we’ve accumulated way too much stuff.
-And usually, I’m so busy trying to keep said stuff from literally covering our floors that I rarely pause to take a closer look.
-Despite my good intentions, all this stuff creates clutter in our lives, both physically and mentally.
+Despite my best intentions, all this stuff creates clutter in our lives, both physically and mentally.

 For this particular makeover, I wanted a kid’s “exploration table” by the window for rotating “invitations” to create, play or investigate.

-- Kids need a table and chair that is just their size for feet to comfortably touch the ground.
+- Kids need a table and chair set that allows their feet to comfortably touch the ground.
 The tabletop should be large enough for them to spread out their supplies.

 - Good lighting is essential as well.
-Choose a bright spot by a window or find a little clip-on book light or small desk lamp that is easy for kids to turn on themselves.
+Choose a bright spot by a window or find a small desk lamp that is easy for kids to turn on themselves.

 - Baskets, bins, and various holders for organizing supplies.
 Use what you have at home (canning jars, berry pint containers, glasses, salad bowls, serving trays, silverware drawer organizers) or find new ones, preferably made from natural materials which lends a sense of permanence and quality.

 If I tried to tackle all of the areas that need this type of makeover in our home, I’d go stark raving mad.
 As motivated as I had felt at the beginning, I knew I needed to start small and enjoy little “victories” along the way.